jn-han/jn-han/README.md

 ## Welcome to my Github :)
 - I am currently a student at the University of British Columbia.
-- Currently a software engineer with the UBC Biomedical Engineering Student Team
+- Currently a software engineer at the BC Cancer Research Center + UBC Biomedical Engineering Student Team

 ## Currently working on...
 - Data Structures and Algorithms #leetcodegrind